wtcoin/docs-1/source/index.md

 Irrelevant code is not shown in samples.
 You can get the full sample version from: https://github.com/blockcypher/php-client/tree/master/sample

-Most samples begin with this header (sometimes omitted):
+All samples begin with something like this (but omitted in docs site):
 <?php
 require __DIR__ . '/../bootstrap.php';